nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## 5. Documentation<a id="documentation"></a>

-All documentation are found in the `docs/` folder.
+All documentation can be found in the `docs/` folder.
 * [Jekyll](https://jekyllrb.com/) is used to manage documentation.
 * [Markdown](https://guides.github.com/features/mastering-markdown/) style is used for the documentation.
 * [PlantUML](https://plantuml.com/) is used to create the diagrams.